molsonkiko/JsonToolsNppPlugin/docs/README.md

 Once you've submitted a query, you can use several other features of the JSON viewer.
 First, you can open a new buffer containing the query result.

+Prior to [v6.0](/CHANGELOG.md#600---unreleased-2023-mm-dd), submitting a query automatically attempted to parse whatever document was currently open, thus potentially rebinding the tree to a different document.
+Starting in [v6.0](/CHANGELOG.md#600---unreleased-2023-mm-dd), submitting a query only triggers parsing of whatever document the treeview is currently associated with.

 ![JSON viewer open query result in new buffer](/docs/json%20viewer%20query%20save.PNG)